-RESPONSIBILITY: Appropriate responsibility is when you take charge of your life and step into your power.
+Appropriate responsibility is when you take charge of your life and step into your power.
 Inappropriate responsibility is when you take on other people's responsibilities and their emotions and neglect yourself.

-SURVIVAL - Stop to be a survival and be a thriver.
-Survival coping mechanisms don't work in adulthood - they will only make you live small and settled.
+Stop being a survivor and become a thriver.
+Survival coping mechanisms don't work in adult-hood - they will only make you live small and settled.
 There is more out there to do than just surviving.

-TIME - If only we had more time...is a phrase we all are using.
+IME - If only we had more time...is a phrase we all are using.
 I am sure if we did, we would only fill with more things to do.
 We have 168 hours a week - we all have choices how to use those hours.
 When we waste time, we waste life.